The successes of deep learning

-The successes that deep learning systems have achieved in the last decade in all kinds of domains are unquestionable.
-Self-driving cars, skin cancer diagnostics, movie and song recommendations, language translation, automatic video surveillance, digital assistants represent just a few examples of the ongoing revolution that affects or is going to disrupt soon our everyday life .
+Deep learning systems have achieved in the last decade smashing successes in all kinds of domains.
+Self-driving cars, skin cancer diagnostics, movie and song recommendations, language translation, automatic video surveillance, digital assistants represent just a few examples of the ongoing revolution that affects or is going to change soon our everyday life .

 >> Have you noticed how dramatically has Google-translate improved over the last years?
 It is amazing!
 Just a few years ago the translation from Italian to English was hilarious but now it makes a lot of sense